araobp/pic-mcu/TWELITE.md

 ## Goal

-I develop an algorithm on PIC16F1 to infer the number of people walking down a corridor.
+I develop an algorithm on PIC16F1 to infer the number of people (or animals) walking down a corridor.
 The inference result is transferred to PC over TWELITE wireless sensor network.

 ## Hardware components